NLM Web Policies

 Contact the NLM

-- If you have concerns relating to copyright, such as improper attribution or NLM using your work without permission, please contact us.
+- If you have concerns relating to copyright, such as improper attribution or NLM using your work without permission, please contact the NLM Support Center.

 - If you have concerns relating to History of Medicine content, please see the Historical Collections Copyright Information page.